josephschmitt/zide/README.md

 By default starting `zide` will use a layout consisting of 2 vertical split of panes with a filepicker on the left occupying a small slice of it, and your editor on the right occupying the rest, with your current working directory set as the directory in both your editor and the filepicker.

 If you add one more pane, you'll have the choice between two swap layouts: "compact" and "wide".
-These map to the old (now deprecated) `compact` and `wide` layouts, but all contained in a single super layout using swap layouts.
+The "compact" layout will set the new pane below the editor, while the "wide" layout will set it to the right.
+Adding a 4th pane will split these panes in half, vertically for "compact", and horizontally for "wide".

 #### `tall`